Herb Kohl, former US senator and owner of the NBA’s Milwaukee Bucks, has died. He was 88

 In the Senate, a body renowned for egos, Kohl was an unusual figure.
 He was quiet and not one to seek credit, yet effective on issues important to the state, especially dairy policy.
 He was one of the richest members of the Senate, and the Senate’s only professional sports team owner.

-“Sen. Kohl was deeply committed to community, kindness, and service to others,” Wisconsin Gov. Tony Evers said in a statement.
-“Wisconsin’s seniors, students, teachers, and schools, and farmers and rural areas, among so many others, are better off because of his life and legacy, the impacts of which will last for generations.”

-Kohl was born in Milwaukee, where he was a childhood friend of Bud Selig, who went on to become commissioner of the MLB.
+Kohl was born in Milwaukee, where he was a childhood friend of Bud Selig, who went on to become commissioner of Major League Baseball.
 The two roomed together at the University of Wisconsin and remained friends in adulthood.

 After receiving his bachelor’s degree from the University of Wisconsin in 1956, Kohl went on to earn a master’s degree in business administration from Harvard University in 1958, and he served in the Army Reserve from 1958-64.
 He helped grow the family-owned business, Kohl’s grocery and department stores, and served as company president in the 1970s.
 The corporation was sold in 1979.